-The project is located over the San José Greenstone Belt (alternatively, the Florida Greenstone Belt), a 250 kilometres long, east-west oriented, lower Proterozoic metamorphic belt (2.1 Ga) comprising greenschist to lower amphibolite facies metasediments and metavolcanics with frequent large granitic-granodioritic intrusives.
-The geological setting appears typical of the terranes that host some of the world’s most prolific orogenic gold belts.
-Patagonia Gold S.A. has a strategic land position covering 49,000 ha of this poorly explored greenstone belt through an option agreement to acquire up to 100% of Trilogy Mining Corporation’s Carreta Quemada, Chamizo, Nueva Helvecia and Colla gold projects.
+The project is located over the San José Greenstone Belt (alternatively, the Florida Greenstone Belt), a 250 km long, east-west oriented, lower Proterozoic metamorphic belt (+/-2.1 Ga) comprising greenschist to lower amphibolite facies metasediments and metavolcanics with frequent large granitic-granodioritic intrusives.
+The geological setting appears typical of the terrains that host some of the world’s most prolific orogenic gold belts.
+Patagonia Gold SA has a strategic land position covering 49,000 ha of this poorly explored greenstone belt through an option agreement to acquire up to 100% of Trilogy Mining Corporation’s Carreta Quemada, Chamizo, Nueva Helvecia and Colla gold projects.

-Mineralisation manifests as chlorite-silica-sericite-pyrite altered metasediments and metavolcanics in shear zones up to 40 m wide that are commonly located along the boundary of granodiorite plutons.
+Mineralisation manifests as chlorite-silica-sericite-pyrite altered metasediments and metavolcanics in shear zones 5-15m wide that are commonly located along the boundary of granodiorite plutons.
 The mineralisation may be analogous to the Birimian of West Africa.
 Detailed understanding of the geology of the greenstone belt is hindered by the very limited outcrop.